Mets stay alive, rally in 9th and beat Marlins 5-4 in 11 - WHIZ News

 Tomás Nido was behind the plate for Syndergaard, who expressed to the Mets his preference of pitching to backups Nido or René Rivera rather than Ramos.
 The big right-hander lasted five innings and allowed four runs for the fourth outing in a row.
 He hasn’t gone six innings in any of them.

 New York was 40-51 and all but forgotten after dropping its first game following the All-Star break.
 But the Mets made a surprising push and closed within two games of a wild card by finishing a four-game sweep of Arizona on Sept.
-12. They’re 82-75, their third winning season in five years following a six-year drought.
+12. They are 82-75, securing their third winning season in five years following a six-year drought.

-They were three back last Wednesday, but now they have no margin for error left at all.
+But now they have no margin for error at all — and they need Milwaukee to lose five straight for a chance to force a wild-card tiebreaker.

 Sandy Alcantara carried a shutout into the seventh for Miami before the Mets finally woke up a quiet crowd of 21,766.
 J.D.
 Davis hit a leadoff double and Conforto drove an 0-2 mistake to right-center to cut it to 4-2.